-A project may appeal its final ranking for the following reason: 1.) clerical error such as a typo or math error in the scoring tool or final ranking, or 2.) the project prioritization policy was not followed.
-The appeal period will be stated as part of the CoC NOFO timeline.
+A project may present an appeal of its final ranking for the following reason: 1.) clerical error such as a typo or math error in the scoring tool or final ranking, or 2.) the project prioritization policy was not followed.
+The appeal deadline, as listed in CoC NOFO timeline is noon, CST, October 14, 2024.
 Once the CoC issues a final determination, any further appeals would be pursuant to the process set forth in the NOFO.